 But many negotiations fall through.
-Some because the approaching couple does not value photography as an art but just a service so haggling turns a little bit too much and some because they feel they are entitled to have a ‘discount’ because of the notion that the actual price is never the right price.
+Some because the approaching couple does not value photography as an art but just a service so haggling turns a little bit too much.
+Some because they feel they are entitled to have a “discount” because of the notion that the actual price is never the right price.

 While you are looking for the best price, I am out here to give you the best too, but not at the cost of losing my interest in the wedding.
 Let me try and decode it from the wedding photographer’s point of view.

 Though there is no price tag on the creativity, most photographers have packages listed down on their websites that define what is acceptable.
-Alternatively, wedding photographers have wedding brochures which has wedding packages.
-It gives you a clue into the starting price, the ball park figure of the coverage you are looking for and what might be way beyond your as well as photographer’s limit.
+Alternatively, wedding photographers have wedding brochures that have wedding packages.
+It gives you a clue into the starting price, the ballpark figure of the coverage you are looking for, and what might be way beyond you as well as the photographer’s limit.